zchee/golang-wiki/Home.md

     - [GoTalks](GoTalks) - A collection of talks from Go conferences and meetups.
     - [Screencasts](Screencasts)
   - [Articles](Articles) - A collection of articles to help you learn more about Go.
+  - [Training](Training) - Free and commercial, online and classroom training for Go.
   - [Universtiry Courses](Courses) - A list of CS programs and classes using Go.
   - [Resources for non-English speakers](NonEnglish)